antoniocarreiro/LPRO-MIEEC/README.md

 ### Content:
 - Here Be Dragons
 - Dragon's Bane
-- The Quest for WYSIWYG (in progress)
+- The Quest for WYSIWYG